Spanish language in the United States: Language shift

+Social

 Possibly at least partially as a result of a language barrier, children from Spanish-speaking households in the United States experience 50% higher rates of obesity than those in English-speaking households, according to the U.S. National Health and Nutrition Examination Survey.
 Families may not have access to health education materials or resources in Spanish, and food labels are typically in English only.

+Spanish across the states

 California

 California's first constitution recognized Spanish-language rights:

 By 1870, English-speakers were a majority in California; in 1879, the state promulgated a new constitution with a clause under which all official proceedings were to be conducted exclusively in English, which remained in effect until 1966.
 In 1986, California voters added a new constitutional clause by referendum:

 Spanish remains widely spoken throughout the state, and many government forms, documents, and services are bilingual in English and Spanish.
-Although all official proceedings are to be conducted in English:
+Although all official proceedings are to be conducted in English, the California courts system offers accommodations to Spanish speakers:

 Arizona

-The state, like its neighbors in the Southwest, has had close linguistic and cultural ties with Mexico.
+Throughout the history of the Southwestern U.S., the controversial issue of language as part of cultural rights and bilingual state government representation has caused sociocultural friction between Anglophones and Hispanophones.
+The State of Arizona, like its neighbors in the Southwest, has had close linguistic and cultural ties with Mexico.
 The state, except for the 1853 Gadsden Purchase, was part of the New Mexico Territory until 1863, when the western half was made into Arizona Territory.
-The area of the former Gadsden Purchase spoke mostly Spanish until the 1940s although the Tucson area had a higher ratio of anglophones (including Mexican Americans who were fluent in English).
-The continuous arrival of Mexican settlers increases the number of Spanish-speakers.
+The area of the former Gadsden Purchase was largely Spanish-speaking until the 1940s, although the Tucson area had a higher ratio of Anglophones (including Mexican Americans who were fluent in English).
+The continuous arrival of Mexican settlers increased the number of Spanish speakers.

 Florida

-Most of the residents of the Miami metropolitan area speak Spanish at home, and the influence of Spanish can even be seen in many features of the local dialect of English.
+During the 1990s and 2000s, Miami emerged as a global city with a majority Hispanic bilingual population.
+Today, most of the residents of the Miami metropolitan area speak Spanish at home, and the influence of Spanish can even be seen in many features of the local dialect of English.
 Miami is considered the "capital of Latin US" for its many bilingual corporations, banks, and media outlets that cater to international business.

 In addition, there are several other major cities in Florida with a sizable percentage of the population able to speak Spanish, most notably Tampa (18%) and Orlando (16.6%).
-Ybor City, a historical neighborhood close to Downtown Tampa, was founded and is populated chiefly by Spanish and Cuban immigrants.
-Most Latinos in Florida are of Cuban (especially in Miami and Tampa) ancestry followed by Puerto Rican (Miami and Orlando) and Mexican (Tampa and Fort Myers/Naples) ancestry.
+Ybor City, a historic neighborhood near downtown Tampa, was founded and is populated chiefly by Spanish and Cuban immigrants.
+Most Latinos in Florida are of Cuban descent and live in metropolitan Miami, followed by those of Puerto Rican origin in Miami and Orlando, and Mexican origin in Tampa, Fort Myers and Naples.